Privacy Policy

 11. Account Deletion

 Presenters can permanently delete their account at any time from Settings.
 This action is irreversible and will delete all user data as described in the Data Retention section above, including all events, polls, participant responses, and Q&A content.
-Archived subscription records are retained per our retention policy for financial and legal obligations.
+An anonymised subscription snapshot is archived for financial and legal obligations — payment provider identifiers are cryptographically hashed and no personally identifiable information is retained in the archive.

 12. Educational and Institutional Use